 How you can lower your healthcare premiums

 Now, let’s assume instead of taking the $40,000 from their IRA, John and Jane instead take it from their Roth IRA.
-Qualified withdrawals from Roth IRAs are income tax free and as a result, they would still have $80,000 of income but their MAGI would be $40,000 (from the Social Security).
+Qualified withdrawals from Roth IRAs are free from income tax and as a result, they would still have $80,000 of income, with $40,000 from Social Security and $40,000 from their Traditional IRA.
 In this case, when we re-run the healthcare plans, they now would receive a monthly tax-credit valued at $2,751 per month, meaning their out-of-pocket cost for the same plan would be $369/mo.
 This is an annual savings of $33,012 which over 3 years until Medicare would total $99,036!

 Simply by being strategic about where they derived their income changed the cost of their healthcare by thousands of dollars per year.
 These are savings that can now be used for enjoyment in retirement or adding to the value of their long-term legacy.